SinclairQL/sQLux/docs/sqlux.md

 ```

 `FAST_START`
 Set to 1 if you want to skip the usual RAM test(default), or set it to 0 if you want to enjoy the Ram test pattern.
+Has no effect with the Minerva ROM

 ```
 FAST_START = 1